zahur76/MilestoneProject_2/README.md

 ### Browser compatibility

-The site was also tested on Google Chrome, FireFox, Internet Explorer, Safari and Opera by running the game on these browsers.
-A cross browser check was also done using the website https://www.parrotqa.com catering for chrome, safari and FireFox.
+The site was tested on Google Chrome, FireFox, Internet Explorer, Safari and Opera.
+An automated test was also perfomed using a cross browser checker using the website https://www.parrotqa.com catering for chrome, safari and FireFox.

 ![reponsive design Image](assets/doc/browser.png)